The Art of Belly Dancing is as ancient as time...

 Together with Desert Journey School of dance the co host the annual Utah Summer Dance Festival that is host and mentor to our local Bellydance and beyond community.

-She currently co-owner of the Salt City Dance & Fitness Studio, which offers a beautiful and welcoming space for all dance & fitness instructors to offer classes for their students as well as a Boutique onsite and online featuring bellydance costumes, yoga and Zumba wear as well as jewelry.
+She created Salt City Dance & Fitness Studio, which offered a beautiful and welcoming space for all dance & fitness instructors to offer classes for their students as well as a Boutique onsite and online featuring bellydance costumes, yoga and Zumba wear as well as jewelry.

 Shahravar is an inspirational, articulate and highly educated instructor.
 She has enchanted audiences and mentored students throughout the United States.
 She has been performing and teaching at festivals, seminars and productions throughout her career.
 With a mastery of stage props, her workshops in Sayef-sword, veils, Assaya-cane and Zills-finger cymbals are motivational and enlightening.